Miami Springs, Florida

 Miami Springs is a city in Miami-Dade County, Florida, United States.
 The city is part of the Miami metropolitan area of South Florida.
-As of 2020, the population recorded by the U.S. Census Bureau was 13,859.
+As of the 2020 census, Miami Springs had a population of 13,859.

 History

 The city was founded by Glenn Hammond Curtiss, "The Father of Naval Aviation", and James Bright, during the famous "land boom" of the 1920s and was originally named "Country Club Estates".
 It, along with other cities in Miami-Dade County such as Coral Gables and Opa-locka, formed some of the first planned communities in the state.
-Like its counterparts, the city had an intended theme which in its case, was to reflect a particular architecture and ambiance.

-In this case it was a regional style of architecture called Pueblo Revival developed in the American Southwest, primarily New Mexico, and incorporating design elements of pueblo architecture.
+The developments were themed with a particular architecture and ambiance.
+Miami Springs' was a regional style of architecture called Pueblo Revival developed in the American Southwest, primarily New Mexico, and incorporating design elements of pueblo architecture.
 Other buildings incorporated Mission-style design.
 In fact, the original Hotel Country Club was designed to resemble a pueblo village.

 Shortly prior to incorporation in 1926, the city was renamed after a spring located in the area which provided parts of Miami with fresh water until the mid-1990s.